benwilber/tinysse/README.md

 -- The `uuid` module is built-in to the Tiny SSE server local uuid = require "uuid"

--- This function is called when a new publish request is received function onpublish(pub)
+-- Called when a new publish request is received function publish(pub)
   -- Set a unique ID on the publish request.
   -- This can be referenced in the `onmessage(pub, sub)` -- function to correlate the publish request with message